Updated: Apr 15

 "People might look at you a bit funny, but it's okay.
 Artists are allowed to be a bit different" - Bob Ross

 Bob Ross will very often (and time permitting) fill his paintings with points of interest, dotted around throughout the scene.
-These features are found from the front to the back of the image, and on the left and the right (though rarely down the middle), and vary in size according to their role.
+These features are found from the front to the back of the image, and on the left and the right (though rarely down the centre), and vary in size according to their role.
 I like to think that a classic Bob Ross painting features a mountain in the background.
 The middle distance is often defined by the indication of distant pine trees.
 In the foreground, he'll put rocks, shrubs, sticks, and all sorts of little do-ers, under the guise of giving a home to the squirrels and critters that might be living there.
 And while that might be true, visually they add an important layer of extra interest and context to the scene.

 Interestingly, he rarely places two elements on the same vertical plane.
 By distributing the features evenly from front to back, the eye is lead through the scene in a kind of subconscious join-the-dots exercise.
 Placing two subjects on the same plane would create a subtle barrier to the rest of the image, so it seems to me that he's always careful to avoid this.